DiveGearAdvice.comUpdated May 2026

 Hooded Vests and Accessories

 A hooded vest under your wetsuit adds significant warmth for around £40-80.
 This extends a 5mm suit into shoulder seasons or makes a 7mm suit comfortable in winter.
+Separate hoods (around £25-60) are essential for cold water diving without an attached hood -- head heat loss is substantial.

 What Matters in a Cold Water Wetsuit

 Seal quality is everything.
 The wrist, ankle, and neck seals are what separate a semi-dry from a regular wetsuit.
 If cold water flushes through, you might as well be wearing a 3mm.
+This is the specification to interrogate when comparing suits -- a genuine semi-dry seal versus a sewn seal with minimal sealing.

 Fit trumps brand.
-A perfectly fitting mid-range suit keeps you warmer than a loose-fitting premium one.
+A correctly fitting mid-range suit keeps you warmer than a loose-fitting premium one.
 Every gap is a channel for cold water.
 Try before you buy, ideally with your hood and mask on.

 What to Avoid